But what happens when you’re late for work and don’t have time to make a spinach and broccoli omelet?

 The Best Metal Meal Prep Containers

-Perfect for grazers, this four-compartment bento box is small (only 6 inches wide) and keeps your snacks separated.
+Perfect for grazers, these bento boxes keeps your snacks separated.
 The lid isn’t leak-proof, though, so you’ll need to stick to mostly-dry grub like nuts, apple slices, and hard-boiled eggs.

 These stackable silver tins are airtight, spill-proof, and keep your foods completely separated — so you can pack soup, a sandwich, and orange slices, for example, without worrying about soggy bread issues.